microsoft/vscode-docs/docs/editor/accessibility.md

 * `editorError.background` - Overrides the highlight color of an error.
 * `editorWarning.background` - Overrides the highlight color of a warning.

 Assigning a color to the background of `editorError` and `editorWarning` also helps to identify potential issues.
 The color that you choose will highlight the respective error or warning.
-The colors shown in the example above `#ffef0f` (yellow) and `#37777ff` (blue), are more accessible to individuals with common forms of color vision deficiencies.
+The colors shown in the preceeding example, `#ffef0f` (yellow) and `#37777ff` (blue), are more accessible to individuals with common forms of color vision deficiencies.

 ### Selecting accessible colors